krishaamer/green-filter-research/research/literature/fintech.md

 -   Tim Nicolle (2021) “Real-time ESG data is more difficult to greenwash”, “supply chain is a significant source of ESG content”

--   Automate CO2 calculations realtime:
+-   Automate CO<sub>2</sub> calculations realtime:

--   Indrek Kald (2022): FlowIT automate CO2 counting
+-   Indrek Kald (2022): FlowIT automate CO<sub>2</sub> counting

 -   “Factory social score”.

 -   People working at the factories can report conditions

--   Anon. (n.d.ao): “But the real breakthrough is how we can surface that real-time ESG data directly to individuals in the shops and online, linked to the products that they are browsing and potentially buying.
+-   Anon. (n.d.an): “But the real breakthrough is how we can surface that real-time ESG data directly to individuals in the shops and online, linked to the products that they are browsing and potentially buying.
 This means that ESG change will finally be driven by the ultimate judge of business success – the customer.”

 #### Transparency {#transparency}

--   Anon. (n.d.ap): Sites like Simply Wallstreet provide in-depth analysis: Simply Wallstreet also same for crypto
+-   Anon. (n.d.ao): Sites like Simply Wallstreet provide in-depth analysis: Simply Wallstreet also same for crypto

 -   Snowflake analysis like Simply Wallstreet